open/close all folders

-- The end of the Neon Genesis Evangelion series with all the cast applauding Shinji.
-Of course this is all undone by End Of Evangelion.
-Possibly.
+- The end of the Neon Genesis Evangelion series has all the cast applauding Shinji for breaking out of his Heroic B.S.O.D..

 - Less somber than so many others, Fullmetal Alchemist had a chibi-party OVA to advertise the movie set in that continuity.

 - The special epilogue for the manga Outlanders had heroine and hero Kahm, Tetsuya, and their brood throwing a holiday party for their friends... all of who died during the actual series.
 There's no explanation until the end — on the planet they're on, once a year the dead return to visit their loved ones.

 - Although not exactly the final episode (though often mistaken for it), episode 46 of Magical Princess Minky Momo ends in a dream sequence where everyone from Earth and Fenarinarsa join together for a party and then break out into a song-and-dance number of the opening theme.

 - The finale of Fushigi Yuugi has both their families and the Suzaku Seven attending Miaka and Tamahome's wedding in the real world as a supernatural Imagine Spot aided by the souls of the dead, among whom can at that point be counted Tamahome's entire family and most of the Suzaku Seven, to save Miaka from the despair Suzaku is using to consume her as a sacrifice.

 - The end of the Hot Springs OVA for Ikki Tousen: Dragon Destiny had all the female Fighters, living and dead, relaxing around a hot spring.

 - Darker Than Black has a sequence highly reminiscent of Evangelion's in the final episode with all the cast applauding Hei.
 It wasn't the last scene in the series, however.